 |General Reference||prospective, new, intermediate||Introduction.
 Provide a high-level explanation of what the feature is, how it works, and its benefit to the user.
 Include links to relevant tutorials.|

 |Troubleshooting||new, intermediate, advanced||Support.
 Outline expected behavior and include potential causes of unexpected behavior.
 Group by cause or topic.|

 |Tutorial||new, intermediate||Guidance.
 Briefly describe a task.
 Provide a roadmap and prerequisites, and clear step-by-step instructions.|

 When writing technical content, follow the style points outlined in the Voice and tone and Grammar and mechanics sections.
 Here are some other goals and pointers to keep in mind.

 Stay relevant to the title

-  When a user clicks the title of an article, they expect to find the answer they want.
+When a reader clicks the title of an article, they expect to find the answer they want.
 Don’t stray too far from the title or topic at hand.
 Use links to make related content available.
 If you find you’re getting too far from the intended topic, then you may need to create a separate but related article.

 Keep headlines and paragraphs short and scannable